AugustMorales26/AugustMorales26/README.md

 <hr>

 # August Morales
-I'm Adrian from Australia, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
-I also enjoy wireframing, ui, ux, and design in general.
+I'm Augusto from El Salvador, and I work as a developer and beat maker.
+I greatly enjoy learning and developing in Python.
+I'm passionate about minimalistic and functional design, always aiming to create a pleasant user experience (UX) and overall design.